 The freedom to carry them in your backpack – anywhere you go.
 Or work from the comfort of your couch instead of a fixed desk setup.

-These promises gained a lot of attention.
+These promises garnered a lot of attention.
 But in reality, the early iPads were nothing more than glorified iPhones with a bigger screen.

 Lack of quality drawing and creative application is what was holding them back.
 So most professional artists and designers stayed away.